All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Driven to Suicide: He's so distraught about allowing so many prisoners to escape Impel Down that he has to be sedated to keep him from killing himself in shame.

-- Even Evil Has Standards: Ax-Crazy Chief Jailer Shiliew's rampages across Impel Down killing off prisoners had made Magellan less than pleased, particularly as he had no damn reason for doing so, and he was forced to imprison him in Level Six as he was far too dangerous to be ignored.
-Subverted/justified in that he's not actually evil, just an antagonist.
+- Even Evil Has Standards: Although Magellan is not evil, he's very cruel towards the prisoners, but the former Chief Jailer Shiryu's rampages across Impel Down killing off prisoners had made Magellan less than pleased, particularly as he had no damn reason for doing so, and Magellan was forced to imprison Shiryu in Level Six as he was far too dangerous to be ignored.

-- Godzilla Threshold: Faced with a prison riot, an escape attempt involving countless Level 6 prisoners, and the sudden appearance of Blackbeard, he authorizes Shiliew's temporary release to deal with the latter.
-He really, really didn't want to resort to that, but considering Impel Down was being attacked by no less than three separate groups at once (two of which containing some serious heavy hitters), he was kind of out of options.
-And too bad for him, it didn't end well.
+- Godzilla Threshold: Faced with a prison riot, an escape attempt involving countless Level 6 prisoners, and the sudden appearance of Blackbeard, he authorizes Shiryu's temporary release to deal with the latter.
+He really, really doesn't want to resort to that, but considering Impel Down is being attacked by no less than three separate groups at once (two of which containing some serious heavy hitters), he's kind of out of options.
+Too bad for him, Shiryu ends up betraying him to join the Blackbeard Pirates.

-- Good Is Not Nice: His methods are rather brutal, and his main goal is to keep those dangerous criminals locked up so they don't harm innocent civilians.
+- Good Is Not Nice: His methods are rather brutal and can hurt his own subordinates, but his main goal is to keep those dangerous criminals locked up so they don't harm innocent civilians.

 - Hero Antagonist: He's brutal, but still fair and reasonable; the only reason that he's even coming into conflict with Luffy is because Luffy's goals (freeing Ace) just so happens to conflict with his own (keeping order and making sure that a bunch of incredibly powerful and dangerous criminals stay locked up).
 If it wasn't for the conflict of interest, he'd be more than happy to live and let live.